 Both views are great for viewing fall foliage, which peaks the first two weeks of October.

-The park offers a wide variety of environmental education and interpretive programs year round.
+The park offers a wide variety of environmental education and recreation programs year round.
 Through hands-on activities, guided walks, and informational programs, participants gain an appreciation and understanding of natural and cultural resources.

 Access for People with Disabilities